LD-Reborn/pyModularKraken/README.md

 		conmanager ---> core: ("B", ("recvdata", "DeviceA", "A", b"Are you alive?")) core ---> B: ("conmanager", ("recvdata", "DeviceA", "A", b"Are you alive?"))

+## How do I create my own modules?
+You can find well-documented (todo) templates in the (todo) hello-world modules.